grpc/grpc.io/content/blog/grpc-on-http2.md

 Once configured, gRPC will keep the pool of connections - as defined by the resolver and balancer - healthy, alive, and utilized.

-When a connection fails, the load balancer will begin to reconnect using the last known list of addresses [3].
+When a connection fails, the load balancer will begin to reconnect using the last known list of addresses<sup id="a3">[3](#f3)</sup>.
 Meanwhile, the resolver will begin attempting to re-resolve the list of host names.
 This is useful in a number of scenarios.
 If the proxy is no longer reachable, for example, we’d want the resolver to update the list of addresses to not include that proxy’s address.
 To take another example: DNS entries might change over time, and so the list of addresses might need to be periodically updated.
 In this manner and others, gRPC is designed for long-term resiliency.

 Once resolution is finished, the load balancer is informed of the new addresses.
 If addresses have changed, the load balancer may spin down connections to addresses not present in the new list or create connections to addresses that weren’t previously there.